vladventura/ambience/README.md

 - If the current and target platforms are Windows, please run ```make``` to compile the shared library to change the wallpaper on Windows platforms.
   - The current platform must be Windows because we need the C++ Windows headers to do so
 - Run ```flutter run -d <device>``` where device is your target device.
 For now, use ```windows``` as the device.

+# Notes

+Please keep an eye on these.

+- The current file_picker package we're using on Flutter requires developer mode on Windows to be activated when building the app.
+Must test that this is not a require for the client